survos-sites/pwa-last-stack/README.md

 # Last Stack PWA

-SymfonyCasts LAST stack app, as a PWA
+SymfonyCasts LAST stack app, as a PWA.

+Also, random planets doesn's makes sense, as it can create duplicates.
+Instead, use [real planet data](https://raw.githubusercontent.com/Lazzaro83/Solar-System/master/planets.json)

+@todo: add some authentication so that edit/delete buttons aren't public.

 # 30 Days with LAST Stack